Are Otters Bad for Ponds & Lakes? (And How to Get Rid of Otters)

-- Light Weight Aluminum Structure - Sturdy and Durable, the finest wire mesh won't be easily bitten open by those small animals' teeth.
-It's...
+- Light Weight Galvanized Steel - Sturdy and Durable, the finest wire mesh won't be bitten open by those small animals' teeth.
+It's not fit...

 - High sensitive trigger mechanism - Once the trigger is touched, the door will be auto-locked immediately and keep the critters in it.